hubert-wojtowicz/CKAD-certification/notes.md

 ## k8s objects
 ### Namespaces

-- defaulte namespace
+- default namespace
 - internal use namespaces:
   - kube-system - resources for internal use like pods, services, dns etc
-  - kube-public - resources that should be availiable for all users
+  - kube-public - resources that should be available for all users
 - can create custom namespace
 - namespaces can have
   - set of policies who can do what
   - resources limitation storage, RAM, CPU
-  - objects can refere to each other stright by name within same namespace
+  - objects can refer to each other straight by name within same namespace
-  - to target object from different namespace add suffix `<name>.<namespace>.svc.cluster.local` (this is thanks to whewn service is created DNS is added automatically)
+  - to target object from different namespace add suffix `<name>.<namespace>.svc.cluster.local` (this is thanks to when service is created DNS is added automatically)
     - `cluster.local` is default domain of kubernetes cluster
     - `svc` stands for service
 - to create resource in different ns you add this info in command like:
-  - `kubectl create -f pod-def.yml --namespace=<namespacce>`
+  - `kubectl create -f pod-def.yml --namespace=<namespace>`
   - you can use metadata section to provide namespace info - add line `namespace: <namespace-name>` under metadata
 - create namespace:
-  - with declarative apprach
+  - with declarative approach

     ```yml
     apiVersion: v1
     kinf: namespace
     metadata:
       name: dev
-    spec: # oprional
+    spec: # optional
       hard:
         pods: "10"
         request.cpu: "4"